NCH-Motion-Laboratory/configdot/README.md

 ## Miscellaneous notes

+The INI parser supports multiline definitions, i.e. you can write:

+    [foo]
+    bar = [1,
+           2,
+           3]

 configdot supports nested configuration objects (sections inside sections), but this is not yet implemented in the INI file parser.

-configdot works for both Python 2 and Python 3.
+configdot should work for both Python 2 and Python 3.
 If using Python 2, extended characters in the configuration will likely cause problems, since `ast.literal_eval()` does not produce Unicode.